“What happened to my website traffic? Why has my conversion rate dropped?”

 You should make it a point to check your Search Console inbox regularly.
 That way, you’ll learn if there are any problems with your site before it’s too late.

-Another way to utilize a website analysis is to check Search Console and look for drops in search traffic.
+You can utilize Search Console to look for drops in search traffic.
 To do that, click on “Search Traffic” on the left-hand sidebar and select “Search Analytics” in the context menu that appears below.

 On the main page, you’ll see a line graph that shows your search traffic for the past 30 days.
 If you notice a drop that looks like the profile of a roller coaster, hover over that spot to find the date that it occurred.
 You’ll see that in a popup.